 4. Participate in Training as Required

-All FPCs must complete required training either in person or online.
-Newly appointed FPCs will participate in the semi-annual conference in Washington, D.C., and returning veterans can complete their training requirement with various online options.
-Being familiar with each NAR issue is essential to advocate on behalf of REALTORS® — that issue education will occur in the training modules.
+All FPCs must complete required training whether it be in person or online.
+Being familiar with each NAR issue is essential to advocate on behalf of REALTORS® - this issue education will occur in the training modules.

 5. Utilize and Deliver All RPAC Contributions in a Timely Manner

 FPCs are each allocated In-State Funds that they can use at their discretion to help develop their relationship with their Member of Congress.
 FPCs are to ensure that these funds are utilized early in the two-year cycle (six-year cycle for Senators). $1,000 is allocated for each Representative and $2,000 for each Senator, per cycle.
 FPCs are also responsible for delivery of additional RPAC checks as approved by the RPAC National Trustees.
 They should ensure that each check is delivered in a timely manner.

 FPCs are reimbursed up to $1,000 for travel expenses incurred to attend the Midyear Meetings.
 Each FPC should make every effort to attend to lead the issue advocacy in their respective Member of Congress' office.
 This is the most important federal meeting of the year, and FPC participation is vital.

 Each FPC should identify REALTORS® in the district that can assist in their duties, and should notify their state RPMIC member upon doing so.
 The FPC should maintain regular communication with the team on the NAR issues and CFAs.
 The team should be ready to aid the FPC in check deliveries or facilitate a meeting in the FPC's absence if necessary.
 Members of the team will be viewed as possible replacements for the FPC should the time come to step down.
 How to Build an FPC Team.
 Download the Recruitment Team Template.